Effect-TS/effect/README.md

 ## Contributors

 Many thanks to all contributors of this amazing project, many of you have contributed from functionality up to bug reporting and fixing this library would have been nowhere near without your work.
-If you are interested to join us reach out (regardless of your experience)!
+If you are interested to join us then reach out (regardless of your experience)!